-Our “Ask a Question” mailbag: Estate Planning Documents to Change When Divorcing.
+From our “Ask a Question” Mailbag: Estate Planning Documents to Change When Divorcing

 “My Wife filed for divorce in Gloucester County, NJ.
 What estate planning documents should I change to protect myself?”